Professor Jo Setchell

 (email at email@example.com)

-A review of our interdisciplinary biosocial approach to conservation and three case studies.
-International Journal of Primatology in press.
+A review of our interdisciplinary biosocial approach to conservation and three case studies:

 I joined Durham Anthropology in 2007.
-I have a PhD in Zoology from the University of Cambridge, and made the transition into Anthropology gradually, via post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge, and a temporary lectureship at UCL Anthropology.
+I have a PhD in Zoology from the University of Cambridge, and moved into Anthropology gradually, via post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge, and a temporary lectureship at UCL Anthropology.

 At Durham I teach biological and evolutionary anthropology at undergraduate and postgraduate levels.
 I obtained my Post-Graduate Certificate in Teaching and Learning in 2008.
 I won a Durham Student's Union "Super Supervisor" award in 2014 and a University "Excellence in Doctoral Supervision" award in 2015.

-I am strongly committed to advancing equality and diversity in academia, and led our department's successful application for a Gender Equality Charter Mark in 2014.
+I am strongly committed to advancing equity and inclusion in academia, and led our department's successful application for a Gender Equality Charter Mark in 2014.

-I have served as Director of the MSc in Evolutionary Anthropology, Chair of the Exam Board and Director of Research in Anthropology.
-I am on Research Leave for the academic year 2016/17.
+I have served on the University Senate as an elected representative of the Academic Electoral Assembly, as Director of the MSc in Evolutionary Anthropology, Chair of the Exam Board and Director of Research in Anthropology.

 Editor-in-Chief, International Journal of Primatology